ozean12/billie-shop-plugin-sdk/README.md

 #### Provide BillieClient via setter

-If you can not use the factory to create a instance of `\Billie\Sdk\HttpClient\BillieClient`, you can also set the BillieClient manually to the request service:
+If you can not use the factory to create an instance of `\Billie\Sdk\HttpClient\BillieClient`, you can also set the BillieClient manually to the request service:

 ```php